qxisa/CatMood/README.md

 - Take photos using their device camera (front or back)
 - Upload existing cat images
 - Get mood analysis with top-3 predictions and confidence scores

-To use the web app:
-1. Enable GitHub Pages in your repository settings (Settings → Pages → Source: Deploy from branch → main)
-2. Access the app at `https://<username>.github.io/CatMood/`

-The web interface is fully responsive and works on both mobile devices and desktop browsers.

 **License**